 Please see our careers and work-related learning policy for full details.
-We are passionate about helping learners to identify and realise their ambitions, aspirations and secure futures that are right for them as individuals.
-Whether learners want to be an astronaut, an artist, or just aren't sure what they want to be today, we will support them to understand their skills and talents, their interests, and any areas of development.
+We are passionate about helping pupils to identify and realise their ambitions, aspirations and secure futures that are right for them as individuals.
+Whether pupils want to be an astronaut, an artist, or just aren't sure what they want to be today, we will support them to understand their skills and talents, their interests, and any areas of development.
 This will help them on their next steps, whether through further or higher education or training, to secure their career of choice and prepare them ready to enter employment.

-In year 9, learners receive access to an independent career's advisor.
-Furthermore, all learners can engage in termly employment talks with visiting speakers within a CEIAG assembly focus.
+From year 8 & 9, pupils receive access to an independent career's advisor.
+Furthermore, all pupils have the opportunity to engage in termly employment talks with visiting speakers within an assembly focus.

-Enrichment activities, Learner Led Learning and Learning Outside of the Classroom:
+Enrichment activities, Pupil Led Learning and Learning Outside of the Classroom:

-Learners have access to a range of planned enrichment activities and cultural visits to enhance learning and cultural capital.
-These are likely to change in line with learner interests and subject topics being taught throughout the year, but may include:
+Pupils have access to a range of planned enrichment activities and cultural visits to enhance learning and cultural capital.
+These are likely to change in line with pupil interests and subject topics being taught throughout the year, but may include: